Toluwaez/GroceryList/README.md

 Reagan
 - For the UI I referenced the JavaFX docs
 - For the drag and drop I referenced the JavaFX docs along with [code found on Github](https://gist.github.com/jewelsea/7821196).
-- For the context menu I referenced the JavaFX docs
+- For the context menu I referenced the JavaFX docs.

+Toluwanimi
+- for the reset/remove functions i referenced JavaFX docs and stackOverflow
+- for the search implementation i referenced stackoverflow: https://stackoverflow.com/questions/13880638/how-do-i-pick-up-the-enter-key-being-pressed-in-javafx2

 ## Project Details
 ### Tolu